-The forthcoming EOE conference in 2021 will be hosted by bsj Marburg, a non-profit youth work organisation in Germany.
+The forthcoming EOE conference will be hosted by bsj Marburg, a non-profit youth work organisation in Germany.
 The EOE Network is a vibrant association of practitioners and academics and this four-day conference will reflect that mix with practitioner case studies, practical workshops and academic presentations.
 It is a key networking event for social and youth workers, teachers and educators, students and academics from across Europe.

 The conference will be held under the topic “Childhood and Nature”.
 Since one main focus is intended to be on considering the educational institutions of kindergarden, school and youth welfare in their function as companions to the developmental processes of children, we will look at the childhood phase between the ages of three and eleven.
 Seen from the point of view of developmental psychology, this is the phase of separation and individuation following the early symbiotic connection with the mother up to the threshold to adolescence.
 Moreover, it is the time of children’s increasing desire to become more and more self-determined in their actions, even if these are as yet small in scope.
 The family still provides enough security to support this desire.
 At the point of starting school this striving for autonomy receives its epistemic endowment.
 The desire of the child to act independently is stabilised and, at the same time, fostered by an energetic habitus formation, which, in the ideal case, is characterised by curiosity and thirst for knowledge, willingness to take risks, exploration drive, great powers of imagination, openness to the world, optimism and self-confidence.